Skip to content

 How do I find arbitrage betting opportunities between bookmakers?

 Arbitrage opportunities arise when the combined implied probabilities across all outcomes from different bookmakers sum to less than 100%.
-You can spot them by comparing odds on the same event across multiple sportsbooks and calculating (1/odds1) + (1/odds2).
-Dedicated odds-comparison sites and arb-scanning software automate this process in real time.
-Because bookmakers monitor for arbing and may limit or close accounts, many bettors use multiple accounts and place bets quickly before odds are corrected.
+Spot them by comparing odds on the same event across multiple sportsbooks and computing (1/odds1) + (1/odds2) — anything under 1.00 is an arb.
+Dedicated odds-comparison sites (OddsPortal, OddsJet, OddsMonkey) and arb-scanning software (RebelBetting, BetBurger, OddStorm) automate this process in real time, scanning hundreds of books simultaneously.
+Because bookmakers monitor for arbing and may limit or close accounts, many bettors use multiple accounts, place bets quickly before odds correct, and avoid round-number stakes that scream 'arber'.
+Long-running arb strategies are typically built around exchange arbing and Asian books with high limits.

 What commission rate should I enter for betting exchange arbitrage?

-Betting exchanges like Betfair and Smarkets charge a commission on net winnings, typically between 2% and 5% depending on your account tier and market.
-Unlike traditional bookmakers who build margin into their odds, exchanges offer true market prices but deduct commission from profits only.
+Betting exchanges like Betfair and Smarkets charge commission on net winnings, typically 2–5% depending on account tier and market.
+Unlike traditional bookmakers who build margin into their odds, exchanges offer true market prices but deduct commission from your profits only (not losses).
 Enter the commission percentage your exchange charges in the Commission Rate field — the calculator adjusts the profit figure accordingly.
-Failing to account for commission can make what appears to be a profitable arb turn into a loss.
+Failing to account for commission can make what appears to be a profitable arb turn into a loss; many beginning arbers miss this and lose money on what looked like sure things.
+Betfair's commission tier system means heavy bettors pay lower commission, so factor in your tier when sizing your arb portfolio.

-Why is arbitrage betting considered risk-free and what are the real risks involved?
+Why is arbitrage betting considered risk-free, and what are the real risks?

-Arbitrage betting is mathematically risk-free in the sense that if all bets are placed at the stated odds, every outcome yields a profit.
-However, real-world risks include odds movement before all bets are placed, stake restrictions limiting how much a bookmaker will accept, and account limitations or closures for suspected arbers.
-There is also the risk of input errors — entering the wrong stake or odds can turn a profit into a loss.
+Arbitrage is mathematically risk-free in the sense that if all bets execute at the stated odds, every outcome yields a profit.
+Real-world risks include odds movement before all bets are placed (slippage), stake restrictions limiting how much a bookmaker will accept, account limitations or closures for suspected arbers, input errors (typo in stake or odds), and rule disputes if the event is voided by one book but settled by another (palpable error, abandoned games).
+There is also currency-exchange risk if the two books settle in different currencies.
 Execution speed and account health are therefore just as important as finding the arb in the first place.
+Most professional arbers accept a low-grade ongoing risk in exchange for the high-frequency small profits the strategy produces.